TheQwertiest/foo_spider_monkey_panel/README.md

 ```
 v1.6.1 Beta 2
+- ADD: plman.CreateAutoplaylist, plman.IsAutoPlaylist, plman.ClearPlaylist
+       These are in addition to the "fb" methods which already exist.
 - CHG: "Safe mode" is no longer an option.
 - CHG: Tidy up samples.

-v1.6.1 Beta 1
-- ADD: plman.CreateAutoplaylist, plman.IsAutoPlaylist, plman.ClearPlaylist
-       These are in addition to the "fb" methods which already exist.

 v1.6.0.1
 - CHG: Remove on_tooltip_custom_paint() callback.